sjbennett123/polarlarp/content/_index.md

   - What are you working on this week.
   - What props do you need.

-- Then we talk about modules in depth we might workshop how to improve something or how to solve a problem.
+- Then we talk about modules in depth.
+  - Workshop how to improve something

+  - How to solve a problem.

 - The first Check In after an event we do a [Postmortem]({{< ref "/event_postmortem" >}})